soef/ioBroker.alexa/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Optimize Cookie refresh handling
+* (Apollon77) Fix warnings from js-controller 3.3 and optimize

 ### 3.8.2 (2021-04-19)
 * (Apollon77) Adjust automatic Cookie Refresh interval from 7 to 4 days